-What we know for certain however is that the word picnic originated in Europe in the mid-nineteenth century and more than likely in France.
+What we know for certain however is that the word picnic originated in Europe in the mid-nineteenth century.
+This more than likely in France.
 The words pique and nique would over time become the modern equivalent.
 Meaning to pick at something small and unimportant it primarily described people coming together to eat in restaurants who would also bring their own drinks.
 They were literally the first BYOB (bring your own beer) restaurants.

-In the widely renowned Mrs Beeton’s Book of Household Management, a true authority of everything needed to run a Victorian kitchen, we get to glimpse at what constituted a quintessential picnic:
+In the widely renowned Mrs. Beeton’s Book of Household Management, a true authority of everything needed to run a Victorian kitchen, we get to glimpse at what constituted a quintessential picnic:

 “A stick of horseradish, a bottle of mint-sauce well corked, a bottle of salad dressing, a bottle of vinegar, made mustard, pepper, salt, good oil, and pounded sugar.
 If it can be managed, take a little ice.
-It is scarcely necessary to say that plates, tumblers, wine-glasses, knives, forks, and spoons, must not be forgotten; as also teacups and saucers, 3 or 4 teapots, some lump sugar, and milk, if this last-named article cannot be obtained in the neighbourhood.
+It is scarcely necessary to say that plates, tumblers, wine-glasses, knives, forks, and spoons, must not be forgotten; as also teacups and saucers, 3 or 4 teapots, some lump sugar, and milk, if this last-named article cannot be obtained in the neighborhood.
 Take 3 corkscrews.”

 I will leave you with dispelling one story that has seemed to attach itself to the picnic folklore.
-Time and again you will hear people state, quite matter of factly, that the origins of the word picnic come from the times of slavery and lynchings.
-Now, if you do find some historical pictures of lynchings you can see in the background families with picnic baskets.
+You will hear people state, quite matter of factly, that the origins of the word picnic come from the times of slavery and lynchings.
+Now, if you do find some historical pictures of lynchings, you can see in the background families with picnic baskets.